-The average cost of renters insurance in Seattle is about $14 a month, lower than the national average of $15 a month.
-Premiums for renters insurance in Seattle can range from as low as $10 a month to as much as $30 a month, depending on coverage limits.
-Renters can expect to pay an average of $163 a year.
+Amica offers the cheapest renters insurance in Seattle, at $137 a year, or $11 a month.
+The average cost of renters insurance in Seattle is $16 a month, lower than the national average of $18 a month.
+Premiums for renters insurance in Seattle range from as low as $11 a month to as much as $22 a month, depending on the renters insurance company.

 Which companies offer renters insurance in Seattle?

-There are many companies that offer renters insurance in Seattle.
-Options range from large, national corporations such as State Farm to local institutions like Mutual of Enumclaw.
+Many companies offer renters insurance in Seattle.
+Options range from large, national providers such as Allstate to local institutions like Mutual of Enumclaw.
 People hunting for renters insurance should choose the company that best suits them.
-Which one they choose may depend on a variety of factors, including whether a company has specialized local knowledge of the area or if they have a solid customer service record.
+Which one you choose may depend on a variety of factors, including whether a company has specialized knowledge of the local area or if they have a solid customer service record.

-Of special significance are overall customer satisfaction scores and NAIC Complaint Index scores.
-The latter indicates how many complaints a company receives relative to its size.
-Take a look at the chart below to get an idea of some of the companies that offer renters insurance in Seattle:
+Of special significance are overall customer satisfaction scores.
+Take a look at the chart below to get an idea of how some of the companies that offer renters insurance in Seattle fare in this area:

 For more information on some of Seattle's best renters insurance companies, check out our rankings of the best renters insurance companies in the U.S.

-Deciding how much renters insurance you need to protect you and your family’s things is crucial.
-To do so, it's best to understand the types of coverage found in a renters insurance plan.
-A renters insurance quote should contain four separate types of coverage, each with its own limit: (1) personal property, (2) loss of use, (3) personal liability and (4) medical payments to others.
+Deciding how much renters insurance you need to protect your belongings is crucial.
+To do so, it's best to understand the types of coverage found in a standard renters insurance plan.
+A renters insurance quote contains four types of coverage, each with its own limit: (1) personal property, (2) loss of use, (3) personal liability and (4) medical payments to others.

 Renters insurance coverages

-Personal property coverage is essential because it protects the possessions and goods within your home.
-It is certainly not an aspect of your policy that you want to skimp on, as you want to be sure you have a high enough coverage limit to protect all of your belongings.
+Personal property coverage is an essential part of a renters insurance policy because it protects the possessions and goods within and outside of your home.
+It is not an aspect of your policy that you should skimp on, as you want to be sure you have enough coverage to protect all of your belongings.
 Most personal property coverage guarantees protection from disasters such as windstorms and smoke damage, but be aware that typical plans do not cover flooding.
 For that, you'll need a separate flood insurance policy.

 Don't underestimate the value of your belongings.
-When you total everything you have, you may be surprised to find how much it is worth - and how much you would hate to lose that value.
-Most people’s belongings hover in the $20,000 to $30,000 range, but you should do a thorough evaluation of your things when buying renters insurance to be sure your policy fits you.
-If any part of your coverage is worth over-insuring as opposed to under-insuring, this is it.
+When you total everything you have, you may be surprised to find how much it is worth - and how much you would hate to lose.
+We recommend doing a thorough evaluation of your possessions when buying renters insurance to be sure your policy fits you.

-Loss-of-use coverage helps pay for additional living expenses if your home becomes unlivable for any reason.
-That might sound unlikely, but thousands of people are forced out of their homes every year due to disastrous events.
-Hotel room costs can pile up quickly, so renters insurance is a wonderful thing to have in this scenario.
-Most plans offer around $3,000 to $5,000 for loss-of-use coverage.
+Loss of use coverage helps pay for additional living expenses if your home becomes unlivable due to a covered peril.
+That might sound unlikely, but many people are forced out of their homes every year due to disastrous events.
+Hotel room costs can pile up quickly, so renters insurance is wonderful to have in this scenario.

-Medical payments to others coverage is specific to injuries that occur to guests within your own home.
-Let's say you're having friends over for dinner and one of them stumbles and falls on a flight of stairs and breaks an ankle - things might get costly.
+Medical payments to others is specific to injuries that occur to guests in your home.
+Let's say you're having friends over for dinner.
+One of them stumbles and falls on a flight of stairs and breaks an ankle - things might get costly.
 That guest may need an ambulance, paramedics or even surgery.
 Renters insurance can step in to help pay those costs and ensure that both you and your guests have peace of mind when gathering at your rental unit.